UMAprotocol/UMIPs/General KPI.md

 - Price identifier name: General_KPI
 - Base Currency: Determined by the `Metric` parameter from the ancillary data
 - Quote Currency: NA
-- Rounding: Determined by the linked document in the `Method` parameter from the ancillary data
+- Rounding: Determined by the `Rounding` parameter from the ancillary data

 ## Ancillary Data Specifications